CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/manual-pid-tuning.rst

    From here, I set a setpoint of 0.1, and now it's time for kP/kD tuning.
 I bring kP up to 1, 2, 4, 8, and 16 before I get significant overshoot, where I dial kD in to 1, 2, 4, and 8 before that overshoot is gone. kP keeps increasing to 32 and 64, then kD goes up to 16 and 32, then kP up to 128, 250, and 500, then kD to 64 and 128 before it's back to kP.
 I go up to 1000 and 2000 where I notice a bit of oscillation, and I may be near the limit at this point. kD increases to 250, then kP to 4000 and 8000, then kD to 500 and I get oscillation on the way to the target.

-   At this point, we have reached the limit of kD, so I bring it down to 400 then 300 before I'm happy with it.
+   At this point, I have reached the limit of kD, so I bring it down to 400 then 300 before I'm happy with it.

    I check with a setpoint of 0.6 and notice there is severe overshoot, but I cannot increase kD any further, so I reduce kP to 4000, then 3700 at which point I am happy with the behavior.
 I check with other setpoints of -0.1 and 0.4 and confirm the movement looks good, so the PID tuning is done.